tillvogt/scrambledConvolution/README.md

 Installation:
 </h2>
 <p>
   This Framework is completly written on Python.
-For installation i recommend istalling with pip in the following way:
+For installation I recommend pip with following command:
 </p>

 <pre><code>